-TA: Sibo Peng (peng965@osu.edu)
+TA: Meijia Shao (shao.390@osu.edu)

 Course Description:

 • STAT5301 is the first course in a two-semester pre-calculus sequence in data analysis covering descriptive statistics, design of experiments, probability and statistical inference including one-sample and two-sample problems, goodness of fit and one-way ANOVA.
 The goals are for students to develop skills in drawing conclusions and critically evaluating results based on data.
 This course satisfies the General Education (GE) requirement in Data Analysis.